julz0815/ADO-Veracode-Pipeline-Scan-Plugin/readme.md

 - filtered - filtered results

 **Standard** will simply use all results found from the pipeline scan.
 **Filtered** will use the filtered results.
 For example if you want to fail on severity, CWE or simialr.
 Only these results will be used to generate the new baseline file.
-This is default option.
+This is the default option.

 **IMPORTANT NOTE**
 The user that runs the baseline file storage action needs the Git 'GenericContribute' permission to perform this action.